tanishqraghuwanshi678-afk/Vityarthi/README.md

 1. Wallet - Library (Contact: 9876543210)
 2. Water Bottle - Canteen (Contact: 9123456789)

-🛠 How the System Works
+#  How the System Works:

 The program uses a while True loop to display a menu with three choices:

 1. Add Lost/Found Item

 Prompts the user for:

-Item name
+-Item name.

-Place where lost/found
+-Place where lost/found.

-Contact information
+-Contact information.

 Then stores the data inside a list of dictionaries.

 2. View All Items

-Shows every recorded item in a neat, numbered list.
+-Shows every recorded item in a neat, numbered list.

 3. Exit

 Safely terminates the program.

-📁 Folder Structure
-Campus-Lost-And-Found-System/
-│
-├── src/
-│   └── lost_found.py
-│
-├── docs/
-│   └── statement.md
-│
-├── README.md
-├── LICENSE
-└── .gitignore

-🧩 Installation
+#  Installation:

-Step 1 — Clone the repository
+Step 1 — Clone the repository:
 git clone https://github.com/your-username/campus-lost-found.git

-Step 2 — Navigate to the folder cd campus-lost-found
+Step 2 — Navigate to the folder: cd campus-lost-found

-Step 3 — Make sure Python is installed python --version
+Step 3 — Make sure Python is installed: python --version

-▶️ How to Run
+#  How to Run:

 Run the script with:
 python src/lost_found.py

 Or, depending on your OS:
 python3 src/lost_found.py

-🧠 Code Explanation (High-Level)
+#  Code Explanation (High-Level)
-🟦 Data Structure
+#  Data Structure

 The items are stored as: